scikit-beam/scikit-beam/doc/installation.rst

 .. code-block:: bash

    conda update conda
-   conda config --add channels scikit-xray
+   conda config --add channels scikit-beam
    # to install the latest stable release
-   conda install scikit-xray
+   conda install scikit-beam

-The above installs scikit-xray and all its requirements.
+The above installs scikit-beam and all its requirements.
 Our tutorials also use the IPython notebook.
 To install that as well, type

 .. code-block:: bash